chalbert/module-injection/README.md

 - Html uses some components
 - Js uses some custom services

-Still, when we load the app, it works.
+Still, when we load the app, it works without having to specify any of that.
 You can save data to the server by clicking save.
 The ui components display properly.

-Looking at the source code of the html may bring some light:
+Looking at the source code of the html in the browser may shed some light:
 ```
 <!DOCTYPE html>
 <html ng-app="setup">